Dr. Donna Wilson Caregiver Award

 - The final selection will be approved by the Finance Committee.
 The Committee’s decision is final and no correspondence will be entered into.

-- The winner of this award will be announced at the Annual General Meeting on June 6, 2025.
+- The winner of this award will be presented at our Re-Imagine Conference on April 18, 2026 in Cochrane, Alberta.

 - Successful nominee should be willing to take part in AHPCA publicity (such as our website, newsletter, social media, and local press).